Effective August 1, 2017

 Freight and Shipping Policy

 The term F.O.B.
-(Free on Board) will mean the following for all orders shipped from any supplier location, JF Petroleum Group location or ANS distribution center:
+(Free on Board) will mean the following for all orders shipped from any JF Petroleum location or supplier location.

 Note that payment of freight charges has been separated from the risk of loss.
 This is incumbent upon the purchasing party to make certain all shipments leaving the factory or the distribution center as “F.O.B.
 Shipping Point” are adequately insured, and that proper inspections, etc. are effected upon delivery of goods.